 CATEGORY I: One-third of the members of the Commission (9 seats) shall consist of elected public officials or their representatives.

 CATEGORY II: At least one-third of the members (9 seats) shall be chosen in accordance with democratic selection procedures adequate to assure that they are representatives of the poor in the area served.
-These procedures shall be detailed in the Human Services Manual.
+These procedures shall be detailed in the Human Services Commission policy.

 CATEGORY III: The remaining one-third members of the Commission (9 seats) shall be officials or members of public agencies, business, industry, labor, religion, welfare, education, or other private groups and interests in the community.